Atenolol

 Atenolol and other medications

-- Other medicines that reduce blood pressure such as diuretics, ACE inhibitors and calcium channel blockers.
-Please discuss with your doctor or pharmacist before giving them to your child.
+- other medicines that reduce blood pressure such as diuretics, ACE inhibitors and calcium channel blockers

 - Keep medicines in a safe place where children cannot reach them.